 Charles Patton, the president of WV's largest electric utility - Appalachian Power, spoke yesterday at the state Energy Summit.
 David Gutman in this morning's Gazette-Mail reported what Patton said (emphasis is mine):

-Coal consumption is not likely to increase, regardless of whether new federal regulations on power plants go into . . .
+Coal consumption is not likely to increase, regardless of whether new federal regulations on power . . .